tarqluca/digital-signatures-notes/README.md

-# digital-signatures-notes
-Lecture notes of the Digital Signatures exam at ETH Zurich
+# Lecture notes of the Digital Signatures course at ETH Zurich
+Semester: FS22

+For any comments, feel free to open an issue.